steezeburger/steezeburger.github.io/source/_posts/rust-hierarchical-configuration.md

 ## Why?

-I've been working with Rust lately and I recently needed to implement a program where the configuration could be set through a file, environment variables, and cli args, with the latter overriding the former.
+I've been working with Rust lately, and I recently needed to implement a program where the configuration could be set through a file, environment variables, and cli args, with the latter overriding the former.

 This is called a hierarchical configuration, and it is the recommended way of handling configuration in your applications.